Activity-based costing: Historical development

 Activity-based costing was first clearly defined in 1987 by Robert S. Kaplan and William J. Bruns as a chapter in their book Accounting and Management: A Field Study Perspective.
 They initially focused on manufacturing industry where increasing technology and productivity improvements have reduced the relative proportion of the direct costs of labor and materials, but have increased relative proportion of indirect costs.
 For example, increased automation has reduced labor, which is a direct cost, but has increased depreciation, which is an indirect cost.

 Like manufacturing industries, financial institutions have diverse products and customers, which can cause cross-product, cross-customer subsidies.
 Since personnel expenses represent the largest single component of non-interest expense in financial institutions, these costs must also be attributed more accurately to products and customers.
 Activity based costing, even though originally developed for manufacturing, may even be a more useful tool for doing this.

 Activity-based costing was later explained in 1999 by Peter F. Drucker in the book Management Challenges of the 21st Century.
 He states that traditional cost accounting focuses on what it costs to do something, for example, to cut a screw thread; activity-based costing also records the cost of not doing, such as the cost of waiting for a needed part.
 Activity-based costing records the costs that traditional cost accounting does not do.

 The overhead costs assigned to each activity comprise an activity cost pool.

-From a historical perspective the practices systematized by ABC were first demonstrated by Frederick W. Taylor in Principles of Scientific Management in 1911 (1911.
-Taylor, Frederick Winslow (1919) [1911].
-The Principles of Scientific Management.
-Harper & Brothers – via Internet Archive (Prelinger Library) Free access icon.
-LCCN 11-10339; OCLC 233134 (all editions).

-The Principles of Scientific Management – via Project Gutenberg Free access icon.).
-Those were the basis of the famous time and motion studies (Time and motion study) that predated the later work by Walter Shewhart (Walter A. Shewhart) and W Edwards Deming (W. Edwards Deming).
-Kaplan's work tied the earlier work to the modern practice of accounting.
+From a historical perspective, the practices systematized by ABC were first demonstrated by Frederick W. Taylor in The Principles of Scientific Management in 1911.
+Those were the basis of the famous time and motion studies that predated the later work by Walter A. Shewhart and W. Edwards Deming.
+Kaplan's work tied this earlier work to the modern practice of accounting.